tw4l/brunnhilde/README.md

 roy build -multi 0
 ```

-For a more detailed explanation of how mutliple identifications are handled by Siegfried, see [https://github.com/richardlehane/siegfried/issues/75](https://github.com/richardlehane/siegfried/issues/75).
+For a more detailed explanation of how multiple identifications are handled by Siegfried, see [https://github.com/richardlehane/siegfried/issues/75](https://github.com/richardlehane/siegfried/issues/75).

 ### Running Brunnhilde